dioxfile/Network-Scripts/DNS_Config/README.md

 To install it on Arch-based distributions simply use the command:<br/>
 `sudo pacman -S dialog`<br/>

+To install it on Red Hat-based distributions simply use the command:<br/>
+`sudo dnf install dialog`<br/>

 Execution permission to DNS_Config with the command<br/>
 `$sudo chmod +x DNS_Config.sh`<br/>